AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 Understanding what to measure only gets us part of the way there.
 In order to assess the average time from registration to first purchase date per user, we need to identify all the data points that our measure is comprised of.

-Let’s break down our measure into its core components: we need to know the count, or number, of people that registered; the count of people that made a purchase; and the time that elapsed between those two events.
+Break down our measure into its core components: we need to know the count, or number, of people that registered; the count of people that made a purchase; and the time that elapsed between those two events.

 At a higher level, we need to know where to find this data in the database, specifically: